 Hello everyone!
 As part of Short Story Saturday, I have posted another short story, this one entitled Melody Wiles.
 To me, this feels more like the first chapter of something bigger than a full story so maybe something bigger will be made from this in the future.
 Regardless, Please enjoy.

-In all my years, in all my experience, I have never quite met anyone like Melody Wiles.
-Her bright eyes, wide smile with cute dimples and innocent face coupled with her sweet voice belied her true nature.
+In all my years, with all my experience, I have never quite met anyone like Melody Wiles.
+Her bright eyes, wide smile with cute dimples on an innocent face coupled with her sweet voice belied her true nature.

 Melody stood at the doorway as the young man left.
 He apologized after he nearly bumped into her.
 She responded with a scornful look.
-The young woman then sauntered in and plopped down into the chair in front of me.
-She slouched as she fingered the crystal balls and other fortune telling paraphernalia I had on my desk.
+Then the young woman sauntered in and plopped down into the chair in front of me.
+She slouched as she fingered the crystal balls and other fortune-telling paraphernalia on my desk.
 Her head faced the ground.
-Somehow I could tell that her heart wasn’t into this reading.
+Somehow I could tell that her heart wasn’t in this reading.
 Call it a psychic premonition.

 “May I help you?”
 I asked.